rpaluvee/tmdb-api/README.md

 `TmdbClient tmdbClient = new TmdbClient("<ACCESS_TOKEN>");`

-With this client you can specify whether to discover movies or TV shows.
+With this client you can specify whether to discover movies or TV shows and also retrieve additional details about them.

-For example if you want to fetch all movies released in 2008:
+A simple example of discovering movies released in 2008 in english language:
 ```
 List<Movie> movies = tmdbClient.discover().movies()
         .withPrimaryReleaseYear(2008)
+        .language("en")
         .fetch();
 ```

+More example of usage can be found at [src/test/java/com/cinemadice/tmdbapi/samples](https://github.com/rpaluvee/tmdb-api/tree/master/src/test/java/com/cinemadice/tmdbapi/samples).

-## Setup
+## Installation
-Add the library as a dependency to your project with Maven
+Include the library as a dependency to your project with Maven
 ```
 <dependency>
     <groupId>com.cinemadice</groupId>